podusowski/pake/README.md

 configuration __default compiler(clang++) compiler_flags(-std=c++14)
 ```

+By default `pake`, like most build systems out there, uses `c++` as a C++ compiler command.
+In distros like Debian, you can switch it using `sudo update-alternatives --config c++`.

-This is default, but you can also create new configurations, see the example how it works:
+You can also create new configurations, see the example how it works:

 ```
 append $win_graphic_libraries opengl32 # ...